lsst-dm/dm_dev_guide/coding/python_testing.rst

 This page provides technical guidance to developers writing unit tests for DM's Python code base.
 See :doc:`unit_test_policy` for an overview of LSST Stack testing.
-If you have legacy DM :mod:`unittest` ``suite``-based code (code that sets up a :class:`unittest.TestSuite` object by listing specific test classes and that uses :lfunc:`lsst.utils.tests.run` rather than :func:`unittest.main`) please refer to tech note `SQR-012`_ for porting instructions.
+If you have legacy DM :mod:`unittest` ``suite``-based code (code that sets up a :class:`unittest.TestSuite` object by listing specific test classes and that uses :lfunc:`lsst.utils.tests.run` rather than :func:`unittest.main`), please refer to tech note `SQR-012`_ for porting instructions.
 LSST tests should be written using the :mod:`unittest` framework, with default test discovery, and should support being run using the `pytest`_ test runner.

 .. _SQR-012: http://sqr-012.lsst.io